Genymobile/bitrise-step-genymotion-cloud-saas-start/README.md

 ## How to setup Bitrise.yml

-This step take three inputs :
+This step takes three inputs:
-  * `recipe_uuid`: Recipe UUID is the identifier used when starting an instance, Recipe UUID can be retrieved using `gmsaas recipes list`
+  * `recipe_uuid`: Recipe UUID is the identifier used when starting an instance; it can be retrieved using `gmsaas recipes list`
   * `instance_name`: Name given to the newly created instance.
   * `adb_serial_port` (default value: None): port which the instance will be connected to ADB